-Child Care Provision and Women's Careers in Firms
+Public Child Care Provision and the Motherhood Penalty

-We investigate the impact of government-provided child care on women's careers.
+We investigate the impact of government-provided child care on the `motherhood penalty'.
 Using a unique employer-employee matched data set from Germany, we find that mothers in low child care counties experience a 25% larger earnings penalty than mothers in high child care counties.
 This penalty is observable immediately after women give birth to their first child, and it comes from three margins: fewer days worked (32%), switching to a part-time position (11%), and mothers leaving the workforce (26%).
+In addition, mothers in high child care counties are more likely to be promoted.
 We exploit a public child care reform in Germany to establish causality.

 JEL Classification: J3, J7